 οὐ μή with future indicative in main clause: strong negation

 οἵ γε Ἀρμένιοι οὐ μὴ δέξονται τοὺς πολεμίους.

 ‘The Armenians will never withstand their enemies.’
 (Xen.
 Cyrop.
 3.2.8)

-The future indicative (usually in the first or third person), preceded by οὐ μή, signals a strong negation in the future.
+The future indicative, preceded by οὐ μή, signals a strong negation in the future.

 This construction is equivalent in meaning to οὐ μή + aorist subjunctive, and probably originates from it.
-The change to the future indicative is accounted for on the basis both of morphological motivations (the similarity between the aor. subj. and the fut. ind.) and semantic motivations (the similarity between the plausible modality and the future tense).
+The change to the future indicative is accounted for by morphological motivations (the similarity between the aor. subj. and the fut. ind.) as well as by semantic motivations (the similarity between the plausible modality and the future tense).

 This relatively rare construction, which occurs almost exclusively in the first and third persons, occurs several times in the New Testament, Xenophon and the tragic writers.

 ἀλλ’ εἴσιθ’. οὔ σοι μὴ μεθέψομαί ποτε

 No, go inside.
 I will never follow you. [provisional translation]

 τοὺς μὲν γὰρ πονηροὺς οὐ μή ποτε βελτίους ποιήσετε, τοὺς δὲ χρηστοὺς εἰς τὴν ἐσχάτην ἀθυμίαν ἐμβαλεῖτε